stonet-research/zns-tools/README.md

 ## Workloads

  We additionally run several workloads on F2FS, for which we then use the `zns-tools` present here to understand the file mappings of the workloads.
 These workloads include `fio` and `rocksdb` + `db_bench` runs.
-All workloads are provided in the `workloads/` directory, where respective Readmes provide further detail.
+All workloads are provided in the [f2fs-zns-workloads](https://github.com/nicktehrany/f2fs-zns-workloads) repo, where respective Readmes provide further detail.

 ## File Mapping Tools